ZEON (ZEON) Price Reaches $0.0003 on Top Exchanges

-ZEON (ZEON) traded down 1.9% against the U.S. dollar during the 24-hour period ending at 14:00 PM Eastern on June 18th.
-ZEON has a total market cap of $9.20 million and approximately $50,231.78 worth of ZEON was traded on exchanges in the last 24 hours.
-Over the last week, ZEON has traded down 1.1% against the U.S. dollar.
-One ZEON token can now be purchased for approximately $0.0003 or 0.00000000 BTC on popular exchanges.
+ZEON (ZEON) traded up 0% against the U.S. dollar during the 1-day period ending at 10:00 AM ET on June 20th.
+ZEON has a market capitalization of $9.32 million and $53,147.21 worth of ZEON was traded on exchanges in the last day.
+During the last week, ZEON has traded up 0.2% against the U.S. dollar.
+One ZEON token can now be purchased for about $0.0003 or 0.00000000 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.